 - It is supported by Cypriots and Greeks of the Diaspora who offer, pro-bono, time and opportunities for networking.

 - It has very credible collaborators including MIT Enterprise Forum Greece and the egg – enter•grow•go accelerator programme.

-- Filling up of the funding gap for research in the lab that has the potential to develop to the next stage (the prototype) which will attract funding from private investors.
+Filling up the funding gap for research in the lab that has the potential to develop to the next stage (the prototype), will attract funding from private investors.

-- An ecosystem of new companies which will make Cyprus attractive to international investors and industries.
+An ecosystem of new companies will make Cyprus attractive to investors.

 Cyprus Seeds finds inspiration in similar programs running successfully in the USA and Europe.

-In particular, the Deshpande Centre for Technological Innovation at the Massachusetts Institute of Technology (Cambridge, MA, USA, https://deshpande.mit.edu/) has been running successfully for more than 16 years thanks to the generosity and voluntary support by philanthropist G. Deshpande and many organisations and corporations in the Boston area.
+In particular, the Deshpande Centre for Technological Innovation at the Massachusetts Institute of Technology has been running successfully for more than 20 years thanks to the generosity and voluntary support by philanthropist G. Deshpande and many organisations and corporations in the Boston area.